phil294/coffeesense/README.md

 There is lot of hacky code to get this all to work.
 One thing to keep in mind is that the generated JS code that tsserver gets to provide compilation/type errors for differs from normal CS compilation output.
 You can inspect the generated JS code for the active file using the command `CoffeeSense: Show generated JavaScript for current file`.

+Caveat:
+Make sure you never leave any dangling indentation in your source code around, unless it's the line you are working on.
+In VSCode, this is the default - just make sure to **not** override `"editor.trimAutoWhitespace"` to `false`.
+Keep it at its default `true`.
+Same thing goes for other IDEs: Try not to have more than one empty line with indentation.
+This is because CoffeeSense treats any line with indent as a possible place for you to define new object properties or arguments, as it is not aware of the cursor position while compiling.
+It injects certain characters at these lines which gets messy if you're on another line.

 Also, implicit any errors (7006) for variables named `_` are ignored.

 ### Contribute